Elora-Kittink/EloraDelpierre_12_23022023/README.md

 # Foster App

-FosterApp is an orphan kitten management application for cat rescue associations.
-It lets you create and save kittens, record medical and administrative follow-up and provide breeding advice.
-In particular, you can keep track of each kitten's weight gain and meals, to make sure they are progressing well.
+FosterApp is a proof of concept (POC) orphan kitten management application designed for cat rescue associations.
+It enables users to create and save kitten profiles, record medical and administrative follow-ups, and provide breeding advice.
+Specifically, the app allows for tracking each kitten's weight gain and meals to ensure their healthy progression.

 This application was developed as part of a work-study programme, so it was decided to use the company's architecture and libraries.